 In any case, inform your bank of your travel plans, lest overseas purchases are misconstrued as fraud and your card is cancelled.

 Finally, tipping in the US is such a complex ritual that we have addressed the etiquette here.

-New York has very definite seasons: in the summertime it’s all exploded fire hydrants and sitting in front of the overworked air-conditioner with average highs of 29 degrees Celsius during July; in winter you could find yourself feet-deep in snow.
-Spring can remain chilly well into April though there have been reports of unseasonably mild weather in this spring of 2017.
+New York has very definite seasons: in the summertime it’s all exploded fire hydrants and sitting in front of the overworked air-conditioner with average highs of 29 degrees Celsius during July; in winter you could find yourself feet-deep in snow. and spring can remain chilly well into April.
 Autumn is generally mild and pleasant with daytime temperatures between 12 and 18 degrees Celsius.

 When to go